Shastri Research Grant (SRG) 2016-17 (OPEN)

 - Faculty members/academics/researchers of Canadian and Indian member institutions are eligible to apply for this grant.
 A list of SICI member institution is available here: http://www.sici.org/about/members/.
 However, the lead applicant must be from one of the Canadian member institution of SICI.

 - The work described in the SRG project proposals should preferably include participation by students/young researchers from both countries in the SRG research team.

 - The application should contain a short project description (1,500-2,000 words, excluding bibliography) covering the following information: nature of the proposed research and rationale; project’s research objectives; research methodology; general description of the activities, expected results, dissemination strategies, etc.

-- Curriculum vitae of both lead and co-applicants (not more than 5 pages).
+- Curriculum vitae of both lead and co-applicants (each CV should not contain more than 5 pages).

 - A budget breakdown (summary form) showing the description of eligible expenses to execute the project.